A provision in a mortgage that gives the lender the right to demand payment of the entire outstanding balance if a monthly payment is missed.

 A deed that transfers without warranty whatever interest or title a grantor may have at the time the conveyance is made.

-A commitment issued by a lender to a borrower or other mortgage originator guaranteeing a specified interest rate for a specified period of time.
+A commitment issued by a lender to a borrower guaranteeing a specified interest rate for a specified period of time.

 A loan that is backed by collateral.